 If you hide a DNA match will they still see you?

 If you hide your DNA match, they will still be able to see you on their DNA match list.
+The action of hiding your match only removes their visibility on your list, and they will not know that you hid them.

 Is hiding a DNA match the same as making DNA private on Ancestry?

-If you hide all of your DNA matches on Ancestry, they will all still be able to see your name on their DNA match lists.
+However, it is important to know that if you hide a match, it does not change the way that you show up on anyone else’s DNA match list.
+Even if you hide all of your DNA matches on Ancestry, they will all still be able to see your name on their DNA match lists.

 How to see matches you have hidden on Ancestry